 One more area of senior debt that has grown significantly in recent decades is student loan debt.
 In order to remain relevant in the workplace or to finance new career training when old careers become obsolete, older Americans have gone back to school and taken out student loans to do it.
 Some are finding themselves unable to repay them in full by the time they reach age 65.
 Other seniors are stuck with student loan debt that isn’t even their own.
 Rather, with the intention of helping a child or grandchild obtain higher education, they’ve co-signed for a loan that the primary borrower (student) cannot pay back.
 The senior co-signer is then left “holding the bag,” however big that bag may be.

-While Davis has confidence in current the state of the senior housing market, he admits that housing and healthcare costs aren’t going to be decreasing anytime soon.
+While Davis has confidence in the current state of the senior housing market, he admits that housing and healthcare costs aren’t going to be decreasing anytime soon.
 “Unfortunately, some baby boomers have been hit hard and are now having to make some tough financial decisions and rework their retirement plans.”

 If anything, this should be a cautionary tale for the next generations.
 “Every person, regardless of their current age, should make saving for future medical care part of their retirement fund plan,” urges Davis.
-“This should also factor in a potential stay in assisted living and/or a skilled nursing care facility,” adding that Medicare cannot be relied on as a source of funding, should the need for skilled care arise in the golden years.
+“This should also factor in a potential stay in assisted living and/or a skilled nursing care facility,” adding that Medicare cannot be relied on as a source of funding, should the need for skilled care arise during the golden years.

 “Millennials are in the best position right now in terms of planning and saving,” Davis points out.
 “Most of this generation have entered their working years and are generating an income.
 They still have two to three decades to put money aside for retirement.”
 Even Gen Xers on the older end who haven’t saved anything thus far can still hope to retire comfortably if they begin an aggressive savings plan now.